conseg/speedychain/docs-src/index.md

 title: "Home"
 ---

-This is the source code for a blockchain prototype, designed to run on IoT devices.
+This is the source code for a blockchain prototype.

 It was wrote in Python 2.7.